 The ingredient list on Furlani products is clean.
-Our breads and biscuits are azodicarbonamide free.
+Our breads are azodicarbonamide free.
 Over the last few years our master bakers and R&D team have worked hard to create cleaner ingredient labels without sacrificing on quality or taste.

 Azodicarbonamide (AZO) is an ingredient commonly used in commercial bakeries as a “dough conditioner” (an umbrella term for most additives other than preservatives that are added to dough).
 A few years ago questions about its safety were being raised.
 Long story short we got rid of AZO and replaced it with ascorbic acid.